Starting an Ohio LLC

 Register with the Department of Taxation

-Ohio charges sales tax, so you’ll need to register with the Department of Taxation in order to collect and pay tax on the goods and services you sell.
+Ohio charges sales tax, so you’ll need to register with the Department of Taxation in order to collect and pay taxes on the goods and services you sell.
 You can register, pay taxes, and find business resources online through the department’s website.

 Hire employees